jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 Sometimes there’s a hybrid, such as with a Messaging Platform.
 The Business Logic might produce events, in which case it delegates to the Messaging Platform.
 The Business Logic might consume events, in which case it’s called by the Messaging Platform.
 And it’s possible that the Business Logic could be a consumer and a producer.

-## How Your Code Interacting with These Dependencies
+## How "Your Code" Interacts with These Dependencies
 The Business Logic will only interact with the dependencies that it requires.
 This may be a fraction of the potential dependencies in the system.

-The External Dependency APIs were not designed with specific Business Logic needs in mind.
-Developers need to accommodate these APIs.
-They figure it out, often with the expenditure of blood, sweat and tears.
+The External Dependency APIs were not designed with _your_ specific Business Logic needs in mind.
+External Dependency APIs tend to be more generic.
+Hopefully, the External Dependency API designers considered their user's needs and design an API to accommodate those needs as much as possible.
+However, I found that External Dependency APIs tend to present what the dependency provides and not so much what the user needs.
+Developers need to accommodate External Dependency APIs.
+They figure it out, but often with the expenditure of blood, sweat and tears.

 Even after figuring it all out, these External Dependency APIs may be embedded in Business Logic code.
 The coupling is more than just functional dependency to execute the external behavior.
 The Business Logic code will have knowledge of those dependencies baked into the implementation.

 Here’s a simple example of Business Logic that implements a Framework, possibly something like REST, and delegates to an External Dependency API, possibly something like a Database.
 The design will work, but it’s not modular, flexible, or very maintainable.
+This example only highlights two External Dependencies.
+In most designs, there will be more.
+A back-of-the-envelop estimation can be acquired in some languages by counting the number of external references.
+For example, in Java count the number of `import` statements.
+I've worked in some classes that have had over 50 project specific import statements.
+That's almost certainly a class that's doing too much and can be refactored.

-The design runs into problems since the Business Logic is tightly coupled to its Dependencies.
+This simple design runs into problems since the Business Logic is tightly coupled to its Dependencies.
 I’ve colored the External Dependencies red to indicate that they’re a little dangerous, since their management resides outside of the control of the developer of the Business Logic.

 <img src="/assets/HexArchTightCoupling1.png" alt="Tight Coupling" width = "60%" align="center" style="padding-right: 35px;">

 <img src="https://thecozyapron.com/wp-content/uploads/2021/01/chicken-stew_thecozyapron_1.jpg" alt="Chicken Stew" title="Image Source: https://thecozyapron.com/chicken-stew/" width = "30%" align="right" style="padding-right: 35px;">

 I have encountered this design more times than I care to remember.
 I’ve seen Controllers where everything was in one huge multi-hundred line method.
-The REST code, business logic, database and other dependencies were mixed together like the ingredients in a stew.
+The REST code, business logic, database access and other dependencies were mixed together like the ingredients in a stew.
 The ingredients were so intermingled, that it became difficult to distinguish which parts did what.

 # Ports and Adapters
 When we play the _game_ with only your Business Logic and its Dependencies, we end up with working code, but not necessarily flexible code. **Can we play this _game_ better?**